w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Every decade or so (and with increasing rapidity, of late) massive cohorts of scientists attach their names and reputations to documents which urge more or less explicitly:

 > If we don't get a grip, bad things will happen.
-Huge chunks of the planet &mdash; if not all of it &mdash; could become uninhabitable.
+Huge chunks of the planet &mdash; maybe all of it &mdash; could become uninhabitable.

 This is not a paltry requisition.
 It is the planetary equivalent of crying "Fire!" in a crowded theater.
 Meanwhile the usual business marches on.